-There are two main types of software update, those for your operating system (Windows, Mac OS etc.) and those for the programs you have installed.
-Software updates are distributed primarily to fix security issues and to correct bugs.
+There are two main types of software update.
+There are those for your operating system (Windows, Mac OS etc.) and those for the programs you have installed.
+Software updates fix security issues and correct bugs, primarily.

 Operating systems and most programs include mechanisms to distribute software updates automatically over the Internet.
 This is why you will frequently see a notification on your computer that an update is available – your operating system or a program has ‘called home’ over the Internet and discovered the update.